IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

     (which cleans the signals automatically anyway).

 Bingo!
 The 80/20 configuration has done the trick.
 But how do we actually know whether this positive result indicates alpha and not because of a pure luck?
-Testing one hyperparameter combination from a huge space usually means making a wild guess.
+Testing one parameter combination from a huge space usually means making a wild guess.

-Let's generate multiple hyperparameter combinations for thresholds, simulate them, and concatenate their statistics for further analysis:
+Let's generate multiple parameter combinations for thresholds, simulate them, and concatenate their statistics for further analysis:

 ```pycon